Mausy5043/python-nut3/README.md

 #### (aka python-nut3)

-This is a Python3 library to allow communication with NUT ([Network UPS Tools](http://www.networkupstools.org/)) Uninterruptible Power Supply servers.
+This is a Python3 library to allow communication with NUT ([Network UPS Tools](http://www.networkupstools.org/)) Uninterruptible Power Supply servers following [RFC-9271](https://www.rfc-editor.org/rfc/rfc9271.html)

-**Note**: This is an unofficial project, and is in no way supported orendorsed by the [Network UPS Tools developers](https://github.com/networkupstools).
+**Note**: This is an unofficial project, and is in no way supported or endorsed by the [Network UPS Tools developers](https://github.com/networkupstools).

 ## Requirements

 Development of this package is done in Python 3.11.
 The package is considered forwards compatible probably upto Python 3.12 and possibly also beyond.
-Backwards compatibility is not guaranteed; if it works on Python 3.7 or before consider yourself lucky.
+Backwards compatibility is not guaranteed; if it works on Python 3.9 or before consider yourself lucky.
 [Python versions that are end-of-life](https://devguide.python.org/versions/) are not supported.

 ## Installation

-`pynut3` requires telnet to be installed.
+On Linux systemsa `pynut3` requires telnet to be installed.
 If it is not available on your system you'll need to install it first.
+On macOS `telnet` is not needed; `nc` will be used automatically.
 ```bash
 sudo apt install telnet
 ```